-Fig. S16.
-Additional TEM image showing the filament formation.
-(A) Formation of the Ta conduction channel at the cathode (Hf) interface.
+Supplementary Fig. 16.
+Additional TEM image showing the filament formation. a, Formation of the Ta conduction channel at the cathode (Hf) interface.
 The conduction channel grows toward the anode (Ta) under the applied electrical potential.
-Scale bar, 4 nm.
-(B) Formation of the O-deficient (Ta-rich) clusters when the top Hf electrode was positively biased.
-The ohmic electrode Hf scavenges oxygen (O2−) from the oxide and the IrO2 layer (see Fig. 4K and fig. S19), generating oxygen vacancies at the cathode (Ta) interface.
+Scale bar, 4 nm. b, Formation of the O-deficient (Ta-rich) clusters when the top Hf electrode was positively biased.
+The ohmic electrode Hf scavenges oxygen (O2−) from the oxide and the IrO2 layer (see Fig. 4k and Supplementary Fig. 19), generating oxygen vacancies at the cathode (Ta) interface.
 Scale bar, 2 nm.